Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 6

 Heat vs. Knicks Betting Trends

-- The Knicks are outscoring opponents by 2.9 points per game, with a +240 scoring differential overall.
-They put up 116 points per game (11th in NBA) and give up 113.1 per outing (12th in league).

-- The teams combine to score 225.5 points per game, 18.5 more points than this matchup's total.
+- These teams score 225.5 points per game combined, 19 more than this game's point total.

-- These teams allow 222.9 points per game combined, 15.9 more points than the over/under for this contest.
+- Combined, these teams surrender 222.9 points per game, 16.4 more points than this matchup's total.

 - Miami has won 30 games against the spread this season, while failing to cover or pushing 52 times.